sendgrid/sendgrid-java/USAGE.md

 **This endpoint allows you to generate a new batch ID.
 This batch ID can be associated with scheduled sends via the mail/send endpoint.**

-If you set the SMTPAPI header `batch_id`, it allows you to then associate multiple scheduled mail/send requests together with the same ID.
-Then at anytime up to 10 minutes before the schedule date, you can cancel all of the mail/send requests that have this batch ID by calling the Cancel Scheduled Send endpoint.
+If you set the SMTPAPI header `batch_id`, it allows you to then associate multiple scheduled emails/send requests together with the same ID.
+Then at any time up to 10 minutes before the scheduled date, you can cancel all of the mail/send requests that have this batch ID by calling the Cancel Scheduled Send endpoint.

 More Information: